Supreme Court takes up abortion pill dispute

 While the Supreme Court’s 6-3 conservative majority overturned Roe v.
 Wade and has appeared hostile to abortion, an emergency ruling by the Court in April has kept access to mifepristone unchanged.

 Mifepristone is widely used across the U.S. to end a pregnancy in the first 10 weeks of gestation.
-It was first approved in 2000, and about half of all abortions nationwide are performed using mifepristone as the first of a two-pill regimen.
+It was first approved in 2000, and about half of all abortions nationwide are performed using mifepristone as the first of a two-pill regimen, according to the Guttmacher Institute, a reproductive rights research and advocacy group.
 It is also used to help manage miscarriages.

 The lawsuit is not focused on abortion access, but rather the Food and Drug Administration’s (FDA) drug approval process.
 The decision could have major implications for the biopharma industry and FDA’s approval authority.